dazemoon/include-scripts-js/README.md

                     // do stuff to report that file <filename> wasn't loaded });

-        NOTE:     external css files can also be included (this injects a link node into the dom)
+        NOTE:     - external css files can also be included (this injects a link node into the dom)
+                  - Modifies the DOM and hits the server for EACH file included